 Credit unions must retain copies of SARs and supporting documentation for five years from the date of filing the SAR.
 All copies may be retained in paper or electronic format.
 Additionally, credit unions must provide all documentation supporting the filing of a SAR upon request by FinCEN or an appropriate law enforcement or federal banking agency.
 “Supporting documentation” refers to all documents or records that assisted a credit union in making the determination that certain activity required a SAR filing.
 No legal process is required for disclosure of supporting documentation to FinCEN or an appropriate law enforcement or federal banking agency.

-FinCEN reports are available in electronic form through the BSA E-Filing System (opens new window).
-FinCEN no longer accepts legacy reports.
-See FinCEN’s Notice of E-Filing Mandate (opens new window).
+As of April 1, 2013, financial institutions must use the new FinCEN reports, which are available only electronically through the BSA E-Filing System (opens new window).
+FinCEN is no longer accepting legacy reports.
+For more information, click here (opens new window).